evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-4.md

     The Soviets sent a rocket into space, but it fell to Earth somewhere in the area.

 With some effort, the PCs convince Ambalo to reveal that his only son was taken.
-His son disappeared without warning, a month before the village began to have problems.[^son] All the other missing villagers showed signs of this "curse" before disappearing.
+His son disappeared a month before the village began to have problems.[^son] All the other missing villagers showed signs of this "curse" before disappearing.

 [^son]: